thingsboard/thingsboard.github.io/_includes/docs/pe/solution-templates/swimming-pool-scada-system.md

 {% include images-gallery.html imageCollection="launch-modbus-pool-emulator-1" %}

-\- Step 3: Launch the IoT Gateway.
-First, create the **docker-compose.yml** file with the necessary configurations:
+\- **Step 3**: Launch the IoT Gateway.
+ThingsBoard will automatically generate the required configuration.
+Simply copy and save it as a **docker-compose.yml** file in a suitable folder on your computer for easy access and use.

+{% include images-gallery.html imageCollection="docker-compose-yml" %}

+Below is a sample configuration for the ThingsBoard IoT Gateway service:

 ```text
 version: '3.4'